 That architecture arises, we’ve discovered, from a set of principles that often get forgotten these days.
 At its base is a deep well of knowledge, an eye for detail, and a commitment to quality before profit.
 It finishes with a capacity for shrewd experimentation and a determination, sometimes even an obsession, to create something, as the old saying goes, that is built to last.

 This value system seems to matter today more than ever.
 As the U.S. has risen to become the world’s dominant economic model, it has also become its leading throwaway society.
 And our primary export, if anything, has been a consumer economy based on planned obsolescence.
-These developments have turned the fundamental concept of quality into an idea that seems either out of reach for most of the world’s population, or merely an esoteric topic of discussion.

 We believe there is a way out of this downward spiral, and that promising routes are being found by the artisans and innovators in our pages.
 As you will see, their quests are at their best when they are marked by a respect for a master’s traditions of patience and perseverance; and by a faith in the enduring connection between functionality and beauty.